-Random guessing then becomes ill-advised, and the test prep mantra became: try to eliminate the obvious wrong options before you guess to improve your odds.
-If you don’t have time to even read the questions, you cannot improve your odds by eliminating options.
-Chances are your score will be no better for random guessing—your score could be even worse.
+Random guessing then becomes ill-advised, and the test prep mantra became: Try to eliminate the obvious wrong options before you guess to improve your odds.
+If you don’t have time to even read the questions, you cannot improve your odds by narrowing down your answers.
+Chances are your score will be no better for random guessing, and it could be even worse.

-What about the computer adaptive GMAT™ exam?
+What about the computer-adaptive GMAT™ exam?
 Should you guess?
 Formula scoring and the correction for guessing were designed for tests where all the items carry the same weight and where you are allowed to skip questions.
 Throw computerized adaptive testing into the mix and you have an altogether different picture.

-On the one hand, you might think that once you get near the end of the section, the algorithm has already got a pretty good handle on what your score range should be, so a question here or there shouldn’t matter.
-On the other hand, if you are randomly guessing near the end, you may get a question wrong that should have been easy for someone at your score level, sending the algorithm into a tizzy wondering where it went wrong and adjusting your score accordingly.
+On the one hand, you might think that once you get near the end of the section, the algorithm already has a pretty good handle on what your score range should be, so a question here or there shouldn’t matter.
+On the other hand, if you are randomly guessing near the end, you may get a question wrong that should have been easy for someone at your score level, sending the algorithm into a tizzy as it wonders where it went wrong and adjusts your score accordingly.

 Based on an analysis of thousands of actual GMAT records, the question of whether to guess or leave questions blank (at the end) depends on the number of items you have left, the section you are on (Verbal or Quantitative), and your relative ability.
 Here is how it breaks down:

-- If you only have 1 or 2 items left in either section, it doesn’t make much difference if you guess or omit the question.
+- If you only have 1 or 2 items left in either section, it doesn’t make much difference if you guess or skip the question.
 You should finish the item you are on to the best of your ability and not worry about the others.

 - In the Quantitative section, your odds improve if you guess and complete all the questions rather leave the final questions unanswered.
 After all, there are fewer questions in this section, so each item left blank in this section comprises a higher proportion of the test than in the verbal section.
 Guess as smartly as you can, but guess nonetheless—do not leave items blank.